 “My mother says my dad won’t like finding you here so you have to leave but I will miss you Charley when you do.”

 “I will miss you too Victoria,” he replied glumly.

 He stood in the same spot but understood he had moved ahead in time due to the warm air and sudden dryness of the forest floor.
 He rubbed his hands through the pine needles.
-Half an hour ago melting snow soaked them but now they were light and crisp.
+Half an hour ago melting snow soaked them but now they felt light and crisp.
 He tossed off his unnecessary sleeping bag now too hot to wear and smacked at a mosquito parked on his knee.

 Charley, the British soldier who had befriended the little girl ran after her shouting.
-“Victoria come back, its okay!”
+“Victoria come back, it’s okay!”

 “Victoria!” he shouted again.

 In the woods on the other side of the clearing the remaining British soldiers from his group emerged running with muskets in their hands.
 Charley pulled his pistol from his belt and ran to meet them.